Approaches to Making Resolutions

 - Regularly go through this process of examination and renewal.

 - Remember that I cannot make that progress on my own.

-In my yearly conversation over whether or not to make resolutions, I decided to make them for 2020.
+In my yearly conversation over whether or not to make resolutions, I decided to make them this year.
 Doing so this year involves combining the approaches I’ve mentioned above with what has worked well for me in past years.
 That includes doing the following:

 - I am reflecting and looking for areas of weaknesses as well as strengths to improve upon.

-- My reflections are extending beyond 2019 and into the entire past decade.
+- My reflections are extending beyond the past year and into the entire past decade.

 - Each resolution involves focusing on being absolutely present and more positive.